 Case Study shopper experience improved, costs cut for grocery retailer

-As a whole, shelf signs involved a significant cost of doing business.
+As a whole, shelf signs had involved a significant ongoing cost of doing business.
 Net profit margins are slim in the grocery industry, so Harrington had to make dependable recommendations to improve cost-efficiency and increase effectiveness.

 For example: